-We present a model to study a situation in which a sender has commitment to conducting an experiment but cannot commit to reporting the obtained result truthfully.
+We study the optimal information design when a sender has commitment to conducting an experiment but cannot commit to reporting the obtained result truthfully.
 In our model, to persuade a receiver, the sender can report a message to reveal information and has to bear a cost that depends on both the realized result and the message reported.
 The cost has strictly decreasing differences, that implies the sender's marginal cost with respect to messages is higher if she obtains a worse result.
 The cost function we set has many economic implications that can represent the sender's manipulation cost, signaling cost, and so on.
 This model bridges Bayesian persuasion and costly lying (or signaling).